meutraa/mm/README.md

 #### Notes
 I am not here to interperate trailing slashes and such so:
-* If your homeserver/username/password contains funky characters, enclose it in quotation marks.
-For example, `-p "\"ha\?!$t"`.
-Remember to escape any quotation marks with a backslash as in the example.
 * -s <host> must include a protocol (http:// or https://) and have no trailing slash.
 If the server includes a port, use server.name:port.
 For example, `-s https://matrix.org`